 The College is required to complete the annual Finance Record for the Education Skills Funding Agency ("ESFA").
-The College is assessed by the ESFA as having a "Good" financial health grading excluding the impact of the accounting of the grant funding agreement.
+The College is assessed by the ESFA as having a "Good" financial health grading.
 The current rating of Good is considered above standard.